UKCloud/documentation/articles/azure/azs-how-deploy-asdk.md

 > [!IMPORTANT]
 > If you deploy your VM with Hardware Version 11 and Operating System Family as Windows Server 2016 you will not be able to create S2D Cluster as disk UUIDs are not exposed.
 >
-> Either create it with Windows Server 2012 and change later or in Configuration Parameters -\> Click Add Row.
+> - Either create it with Windows Server 2012 and change it later.
+>
+> - Or in Configuration Parameters, click Add Row.
 In the Name column, enter disk.EnableUUID.
-> In the Value column, enter TRUE.
+In the Value column, enter TRUE.
 This will show correct disk IDs in Get-PhysicalDisk cmdlets and cluster should build.

 ### [Physical Deployment](#tab/tabid-2)

-The first two drives must be setup as a RAID 1, the rest passed through as a JBOD; additionally, you need to specify your VLAN as ACCESS in the CIMC.
+The first two drives must be setup as a RAID 1, the rest passed through as a JBOD.
+Additionally, you need to specify your VLAN as ACCESS in the CIMC.

 ***